tgstation/tgstation-server/README.md

 Create an `appsettings.Production.json` file next to `appsettings.json`.
 This will override the default settings in appsettings.json with your production settings.
 There are a few keys meant to be changed by hosts.
 Modifying any config files while the server is running will trigger a safe restart (Keeps DreamDaemon's running).
 Note these are all case-sensitive:

 - `General:MinimumPasswordLength`: Minimum password length requirement for database users

+- `General:ValidInstancePaths`: Array meant to limit the directories in which instances may be created.

+- `General:UserLimit`: Maximum number of users that may be created

+- `General:InstanceLimit`: Maximum number of instances that may be created

 - `General:GitHubAccessToken`: Specify a GitHub personal access token with no scopes here to highly mitigate the possiblity of 429 response codes from GitHub requests